Spelling Television: Spelling Entertainment Group

-In 1998, Spelling divested in several assets in an attempt to focus solely on television.
-Spelling Films was shut down, as well as their home video arm (which operated under the Republic brand).
+In 1998, Spelling divested several assets to return the company's focus solely to television, with the film division closed, and Republic Video's assets and the Spelling library licensed to Artisan Entertainment for seven years, itself merged into Lionsgate in 2003.
 In May 1998, TeleUNO was acquired by Sony Pictures.
-In September 1998, Spelling licensed the North American home video rights to its library to Artisan Entertainment, initially for seven years.
 That same month, Virgin Interactive's software development assets were sold to Electronic Arts.

 After the late 2005 corporate split between Viacom and CBS Corporation, some of the above have gone to each company.
 Films mostly went to Viacom's Paramount Pictures unit and television with CBS Corporation's CBS Television Distribution unit until the 2019 re-merger, while the Selznick films went to the various territorial television syndication divisions of The Walt Disney Company/ABC, as ABC itself holds the rights to the Selznick films.

 As for DVD rights, these are also split (and later reunited again):